 Unsupported devices by XBCD

 |Microsoft Xbox 360 Wireless Controller

 You can simply visit the blog about wireless controllers if you have a problem with the wireless Xbox 360 Controllers.

 It's still amazing that you can get controllers from almost 15-16 years ago operating on the latest operating system and computers.
 It's a perfect solution for those who are looking for cheap controllers.
 You can find these controllers at various thrift stores and other surplus stores ranging from $1-5 USD.
-The value can of course change as time moves on and these controllers start to build collectors value.
+The value can of course change as time moves on and these controllers start to build collectors' value.
 You can also mess with people by showing them the original Xbox controller named "The Duke" because you needed man-hands to use it!:) I compiled this tutorial because we were getting tired of searching through dead-end forums over and over again.
 I hope you find it useful.

 Until then, have fun, server protect you.